Anaesthesia Clinical Services Accreditation

 ACSA is a voluntary scheme for NHS and independent sector organisations that offers quality improvement through peer review.

-Given the ongoing situation with COVID-19, in 2020 we made the decision to roll over the publication of new ACSA standards; the 2021 standards have now been published and can be found here.
-It has also been decided to postpone ACSA visits until it is safe to resume them.
+Given the ongoing situation with COVID-19, onsite ACSA visits have been postponed until it is safe to resume them.
 In the meantime, we are moving forward with a hybrid model to deliver the aspects of assessment that we can remotely.
-For departments who have been visited and are working towards accreditation or accredited departments working through compliance, we will be reviewing extensions to deadlines as appropriate.
-We continue to monitor the situation and will amend these actions as appropriate.
+For departments who have been visited and are working towards accreditation or accredited departments working through compliance, extensions to deadlines will be reviewed on a case-by-case basis.
+We continue to monitor the situation and amend our model of delivery as appropriate.
 If you have any queries about what this means for your department specifically, please contact the ACSA team directly.

 What is ACSA?